 I’m not opposed to electronics on long road trips, but I would prefer my kids to be curious and engaged in the world right outside of the car window.
-Keeping your kiddos entertained in the car, without headphones stuck in their ears, takes a little planning, but this list of 25 car games for kids makes planning easy.
-There are fun road trip games, free prinatbles, and activities for kids ages 1-12.
+Keeping kiddos entertained in the car, without headphones stuck in their ears, takes a little planning, but this list of 22 road trip games for kids makes planning easy.

 Pipe Cleaner Car Games

 Who knew pipe cleaners could save the day on long car rides?
 The are very cheap, colorful, and not messy.
 Here is an awesome deal on a pack of 200 pipe cleaners, and here are 3 pipe cleaner activities to do in the car.